top of page

 7. Jose Carlos da Silva

-The transition from foster care centers / orphanages to independent living is fraught with many challenges, starting even before these girls left the centers.
-Most of the children who enter the reception centers / orphanages in Luanda / Angola have experiences of neglect and violence, with a significant number of young people who suffer more than one type of abuse.
-These young people experience various traumas, which influences their ability to develop healthy bonds and relationships.
+The transition from foster care centers/orphanages to independent living is fraught with many challenges, starting even before these girls leave the centers.
+Most of the children who enter the reception centers/orphanages in Luanda / Angola have experienced neglect and violence, with a significant number of young people who suffer more than one type of abuse.
+These young people experience various traumas, which influence their ability to develop healthy bonds and relationships.
 All of this can lead to social isolation and a lack of resources provided by relationships that aid an individual's growth and adjustment over time.
 For most young people in reception centers, there is no safety net they can count on during the transition to independence.
-For young people outside the foster care system, parents or their relatives assume this role of someone that young people can trust when they go through difficult times or when they need help to find jobs or complete their studies, etc. The lives of young people in reception centers can be much more uncertain, leaving them without connections and social support.
+For young people outside the foster care system, parents or their relatives assume the role of someone that young people can trust when they go through difficult times or when they need help to find jobs or complete their studies, etc. The lives of young people in reception centers can be much more uncertain, leaving them without connections and social support.

 Women's Leadership in Angola and Org.
-Big Muxima have incorporated the Sustainable Development Goals (SDGs) approved by the UN in September 2015 into their organization's governance strategy and system.
+Big Muxima has incorporated the Sustainable Development Goals (SDGs) approved by the UN in September 2015 into their organization's governance strategy and system.

 1st PHASE OF THE ONDJILA PROGRAM